DOGS

 ALL PETS

-We encourage you to bring guest’s food with them to keep them on their usual diet.
+We encourage you to bring your pet’s food with them to keep them on their usual diet.
 In the event you forget, we have you covered, but there will be a charge for supplying food.

 *not responsible for any lost items